 Reforge’s retention + engagement deep dive 💰

 This one’s not free.
 However, it is the single most comprehensive resources on how to retain customers I have ever come across.
-It’s a phenomenal 6-week program and it costs $3500.
+We no longer have one-off courses but an annual membership.
+You’re a member, but you can read the details here around pricing and what’s included.
 The program is fairly hard to get into.
 You must have a few years of experience in the industry to apply.
 Above all, you must also be working on a product team when you apply.
 If you don’t meet these criteria, the course will be an expensive waste of time.
 If you meet the criteria, there’s nothing else quite like it.
 I am grateful to have been part of this program.

 Udacity’s course on activation and retention strategy 💰